|UNIX Performance Tuning Simplified...

 SarCheck can detect CPU Bottlenecks, runaway processes, I/O bottlenecks, improper I/O load balancing, slow disk devices, memory bottlenecks and leaks, inefficient system buffer cache sizing, improper system table sizes, inefficient PATH variables, and other problems with the way Linux and UNIX kernel parameters are set.
 The resource analysis and recommendations sections of SarCheck will analyze the data and make recommendations for gradual changes to your system.
 The capacity planning component of SarCheck will approximate the amount of capacity left on your system and determine which resource is likely to become exhausted first.
 SarCheck is available to help you with performance tuning of Solaris, HP-UX, AIX, and Linux kernels.
 Check the appropriate FAQ or contact us if you have any questions.

-• SarCheck software only requires about a megabyte of disk space.
+• SarCheck software only requires one or two megabytes of disk space.
 Report files containing Linux or UNIX sar and ps data will take up additional space, and you control how much of this data you want to keep.

 • SarCheck typically uses about a second of CPU time per day.
 Actual CPU utilization will depend on the configuration of the system being analyzed and the information requested using SarCheck's numerous switches.
 If SarCheck uses gnuplot to create graphs, gnuplot will use some extra time too.